muralitheda/gcp-cloud-usecases/usecase6-modernization2-gcp-dataproc-bigquery-orchestrationcomposer/README.md

 ## Explaining the Pipelines:

-"In this project, we've built a comprehensive cloud-native data pipeline primarily on Google Cloud Platform.
+In this project, we've built a comprehensive cloud-native data pipeline primarily on Google Cloud Platform.
 The core idea is to modernize our data processing capabilities and enable efficient analytics.

 Our pipelines start with data ingestion into **Google Cloud Storage**.
 From there, we leverage a **Dataproc Long Running Cluster** with **Spark SQL** for heavy-duty data transformations and processing.
 This allows us to handle large volumes of data efficiently.